• Home

 • Research partly funded by the DOJ

-Environmental Impact Surveys, Research Foundation CUNY, Field Biologist (seabird observer), fall 2012–summer 2013
+Environmental Impact Surveys, Research Foundation CUNY, Field Biologist (offshore surveyor, seabirds and marine mammals), 2012–2013

 TEACHING EXPERIENCE